 4. Employee Turnover rate

 Many bosses wrongly believe that employees quit because they want more money.
-But here is a different story, a study conducted by employee- retention expert, Leigh Branham shows that salary is not THE major reason for the people quitting their jobs.
-Employees state 3 major reasons for quitting their organization: Lack of growth, Lack of Work-Life Balance and Micromanaging.
+But here is a different story, a study conducted by employee- retention expert, Leigh Branham shows that salary is not THE major reason for people quitting their jobs.
+Employees state 3 major reasons for quitting their organization: Lack of growth, Lack of Work-Life Balance, and Micromanaging.

 Design Solution #1- Growth and Internal Job Posting

 Employees measure appreciation not just in terms of monetary benefits but also with respect to growth, rewards, and recognition.
 Some may even seek lateral growth within the organization.
 Implement internal job posting policies in your organization.

 The ultimate aim of any organization or a boss is to get the work done.
 If your organization follows a strict ’45 working hours per week’ schedule, break out from the traditional ‘9 to 6’.
 Encourage your employees to work from home, provide compensation off for working overtime and work on flexible working strategies.